Understanding System Air Temperature Measurements

 2. Installation of equipment

 - To measure temperature of the air streams inside of an AHU, place the loggers inside of the ductwork.
-(Mixed air temperature is the most difficult data to collect because some mixed air chambers make it difficult to install a data logger to accurately capture mixed air.
-The measurement uncertainty introduced is unknown and CUNY BPL suggests experimenting with different logger placements within the air chamber.
-Do not place the loggers near the heating and cooling coils.)
+Mixed air temperature is the most difficult data to collect because some mixed air chambers make it difficult to install a data logger to accurately capture mixed air.
+The measurement uncertainty introduced is unknown.

 - Confirm that the logger is recording, and that the sensor is accurately identifying the airstream’s temperature.
-If the logger has a screen check the temperature value on the logger screen.
-If the logger does not have a screen, then use the software to connect to the logger and check the temperature it detects.
+If the logger has a screen, ensure that the temperature value is displayed on the logger screen.
+If the logger does not have a screen, use the software to connect to the logger and check the temperature it detects.

 - Do not move the logger after it has been installed.